radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - diskPercent - percentage of disk space used on entire system.
 This property does NOT require the RadiantOne service to be running to return information.

 - diskTotal – total amount of disk space (in bytes) on the machine storage device.
 This property does NOT require the RadiantOne service to be running to return information.

 - isControlPanelRunning – a value of true indicates that the Jetty web server hosting the Control Panel is running.
 A value of false indicates that the Jetty web server is not running.
 This property does NOT require the RadiantOne service to be running to return information.

 - isSchedulerStarted - a value of true indicates the task scheduler is running on the node.
 A value of false indicates the task scheduler is not running on the node.
 This property does NOT require the RadiantOne service to be running to return information.

 - isVdsLeader – a value of true indicates the RadiantOne service running on the node is the current cluster leader.
 A value of false indicates the RadiantOne service running on the node is not the cluster leader.
 This property does NOT require the RadiantOne service to be running to return information.

 - isVdsRunning - a value of true indicates the RadiantOne LDAP service is running on the node.
 A value of false, indicates the RadiantOne LDAP service is not running on the node.
 This property does NOT require the RadiantOne service to be running to return information.

-- jvmThreadCount - current number of live threads including both daemon and non- daemon threads.
+- jvmThreadCount - current number of live threads including both daemon and non-daemon threads.
 This property does NOT require the RadiantOne service to be running to return information.

 - memoryAlloc - amount of memory currently allocated by JVM in kilobytes.
 This property requires the RadiantOne service to be running to return information.

 - memoryMax – maximum amount of memory (in KB) that the RadiantOne service JVM is allowed to allocate.
 This property does NOT require the RadiantOne service to be running to return information.

 - memoryPeak - greatest amount of memory used by the RadiantOne service’s JVM at one time in a 24-hour timeframe; value in kilobytes.
-This property requires the
-RadiantOne service to be running to return information.
+This property requires the RadiantOne service to be running to return information.
 - memoryPercent – percentage of the RadiantOne service’s JVM max memory used.
 This property requires the RadiantOne service to be running to return information.
 - memoryUsed – amount of memory in use (in KB) by the RadiantOne service’s JVM.
 This property requires the RadiantOne service to be running to return information.
 - operationTotal - total amount of LDAP operations performed on the RadiantOne service.
 This property requires the RadiantOne service to be running to return information.
 - systemLoadAverage - the system load average for the last minute.
 The system load average is the sum of the number of runnable entities queued to the available processors and the number of runnable entities running on the available processors averaged over a period of time.
 The way in which the load average is calculated is operating system specific but is typically a damped time-dependent average.
 This property does NOT require the RadiantOne service to be running to return information.
 - systemOpenFileDescriptors – number of currently open file descriptors.
 This is only applicable when RadiantOne is running Linux platforms.
 If RadiantOne is running on Windows, the value of this property is n/a.
 This property does NOT require the RadiantOne service to be running to return information.
 - systemOpenFileDescriptorsPercent - current percentage of available open file descriptors in use.
 This is only applicable when RadiantOne is running Linux platforms.
 If RadiantOne is running on Windows, the value of this property is n/a.
 This property does NOT require the RadiantOne service to be running to return information.
 - systemUsedPhysicalMemory - amount of physical memory (in bytes) used by the system.
 This property does NOT require the RadiantOne service to be running to return information.
 - systemUsedPhysicalMemoryPercent - percentage of physical memory used by system.
 This property does NOT require the RadiantOne service to be running to return information.
 - systemUsedSwap - amount of used swap space in bytes.
 This property does NOT require the RadiantOne service to be running to return information.
-▪ systemUsedSwapPercent – percentage of system swap space used.
+- systemUsedSwapPercent – percentage of system swap space used.
 This property does NOT require the RadiantOne service to be running to return information.

 #### Node-status

 The node-status data collector returns an ON/OFF status for each RadiantOne service running on each cluster node.
 If you pass a nodeId in the request, the information returned is applicable to that single node.

 - http_status – status of the RadiantOne service HTTP port.
 A value of ON means the RadiantOne service is listening on the HTTP port.
 A value of OFF indicates the RadiantOne service is not listening on the HTTP port.
 This property does NOT require the RadiantOne service to be running to return information.
 - https_status – status of the RadiantOne service HTTPS port.
 A value of ON means the RadiantOne service is listening on the HTTPS (for SSL/TLS) port.
 A value of OFF indicates the RadiantOne service is not listening on the HTTPS (for SSL/TLS) port.
 This property does NOT require the RadiantOne service to be running to return information.
 - ldap_status – status of the RadiantOne service LDAP port.
 A value of ON means the RadiantOne service is listening on the LDAP port.
 A value of OFF indicates the RadiantOne service is not listening on the LDAP port.
 This property does NOT require the RadiantOne service to be running to return information.
 - ldap_ssl_status – status of the RadiantOne service LDAPS port.
 A value of ON means the RadiantOne service is listening on the LDAPS (for SSL/TLS) port.
 A value of OFF indicates the RadiantOne service is not listening on the LDAPS (for SSL/TLS) port.
 This property does NOT require the RadiantOne service to be running to return information.
 - vrs_ssl_status – status of the RadiantOne service’s JDBC SSL port.
 A value of ON means the RadiantOne service is listening on the JDBC SSL port.
 A value of OFF indicates the RadiantOne service is not listening on the JDBC SSL port.
 This property does NOT require the RadiantOne service to be running to return information.
 - vrs_status – status of the RadiantOne service’s JDBC port.
 A value of ON means the RadiantOne service is listening on the JDBC port.
 A value of OFF indicates the RadiantOne service is not listening on the JDBC port.
 This property does NOT require the RadiantOne service to be running to return information.
 - zk_status – status of the ZooKeeper on the node.
 A value of ON means ZooKeeper is running on the node.
 A value of OFF indicates ZooKeeper is not running on the node.
 This property does NOT require the RadiantOne service to be running to returninformation.

 #### Orchestrator-agent-job

 The orchestrator-agent-job data collector returns information about the agents currently deployed in RadiantOne and their type.
 This data collector doesn't use traditional propertyId's.
 Instead, it outputs the agent ID as the propertyId and its type as the value.

 It also outputs any connector pcache ID's as the propertyId and any agents they are using it as the value.

->**Note - This data collector requires the RadiantOne service to be running to return information.**
+>[!note] This data collector requires the RadiantOne service to be running to return information.

 For each agent, the following properties are returned:

 - agentId/agentType – The agent ID is the property and the agent type is the value.
 Shows what agents are running and their types.
 Available agent types: CPLDS, PERIODIC_REFRESH, REAL_TIME

 - connector ID/agentId - The connector ID is the property ID and the agent ID is the value.
 This shows which connectors are using which agents.

 #### Periodic-refresh

 The periodic-refresh data collector returns information and statistics about persistent caches configured for periodic refresh.

->**Note - This data collector requires the RadiantOne service to be running to return information.**
+>[!note] This data collector requires the RadiantOne service to be running to return information.

 For each periodic refresh, the following properties are returned:

 - inserted – number of inserted entries applied to the persistent cache.
-- updated – number of updates applied to the persistent cache. deleted – number of deleted entries applied to the persistent cache.
+- updated – number of updates applied to the persistent cache.
+- deleted – number of deleted entries applied to the persistent cache.
 - agentName – the agent name that is running the periodic refresh.
 If RadiantOne is handling the periodic refresh (default), then an agent is not used and this property is blank.

 #### Pipeline

 The pipeline data collector is for retrieving information about real-time persistent cache refresh and/or global synchronization processes

->**Note - This data collector requires the RadiantOne service to be running to return information.**
+>[!note] This data collector requires the RadiantOne service to be running to return information.

 For details on properties returned for pipelines associated with real-time persistent cache refreshes, see Real-time Persistent Cache Refresh.
 For details on properties returned for pipelines associated with global synchronization, see Global Synchronization.

 #### Process-info

 The process-info data collector returns information and statistics about the internal RadiantOne processing queues.

->**Note - This data collector requires the RadiantOne service to be running to return information.**
+>[!note] This data collector requires the RadiantOne service to be running to return information.

 This is the same information that you can find on the Server Control Panel > Usage & Activity tab > Connections & Ops.

 For each processing queue type, the following properties are returned:

 - opThreadExecuting – Current number of operations being executed.
 - opThreadPoolSizeMax - This is the number of threads the RadiantOne service uses for handling client requests.
 The default value is 16 worker threads allocated per processing queue (128 for internal queues).
 This amount is sufficient for most deployments and should not be changed unless recommended by Radiant Logic.
 - opThreadPoolSizePeak – Peak number of working threads.
 - opWaitingInQueue – Number of operations in the queue waiting to be processed.
 - waitingRatio - The ratio of threads that are waiting to be executed (opWaitingInQueue) to the thread pool max size (opThreadPoolSizeMax).